 There is lots more information online about ‘going plastic-free’ – but even making one or two simple changes can make a big difference to how much you put in your bins.
 To find out whether a specific plastic item can be recycled, search our What Goes In Which Bin? guide.

-If you want to help with our campaign, please share posts from South Cambridgeshire, or Greater Cambridge Recycles, on Twitter or Facebook, or download a poster to put up in your village.
+If you want to help with our campaign, please share posts from South Cambridgeshire, or Greater Cambridge Recycles, on Twitter or Facebook.
+You might also want to have a look at our Plastic Free Communities page.

 Was this web page helpful?